 If these gaps and limitations of existing technologies were sorted out, higher deployment rate of downhole inflow control could be achieved, especially for maximum reservoir contact wells, which typically penetrate several formation layers with large variations in reservoir properties.

-The goal for the development of the DAR technology is to enable inflow control without limitations by providing solutions to known gaps in existing technologies.
-This way, successful IOR technology becomes available to all horizontal wells, regardless of fluids and reservoir properties.
+The goal for the development of the DAR technology was to enable inflow control without limitations by providing solutions to known gaps in existing technologies.
+This way, inflow control as a very successful IOR technology could become available to a substantially larger number of fields and wells, regardless of fluids and reservoir conditions.

 Early visualisation of the technology.